Board of Directors

 Joe Kral, M.A., is the President and Founder of the Society of St. Sebastian.
 He also serves as the Editor in Chief for the Society’s publication, Bioethics in Law & Culture.
 Mr. Kral has been involved in the pro-life movement since he has been in college.
 He has served as the Legislative Director for Texas Right to Life, a lobbyist for the Department of Medical Ethics at the National Right to Life Committee, and as a bioethics consultant for the Texas Catholic Conference.
 In 2006 he was awarded the “Bishop’s Pro-Life Award for Civic Action” from the Respect Life Ministry in the Diocese of Dallas.
 Mr. Kral has testified on numerous pro-life issues before the Texas Legislature such as human cloning, abortion-related issues, and end-of-life issues.
 He was a regular contributor to the Truth and Charity Forum, an online publication for Human Life International where he primarily focused on the relationship between morality and pro-life legislative initiatives.
 He also serves as a voluntary legislative advisor to Texas Alliance for Life and is a member of the Fellowship of Catholic Scholars.
 He has also taught as an adjunct at the University of St. Thomas.
 His MA in Theology was completed at the University of St. Thomas where he specialized in bioethics and is currently pursuing doctoral studies at Harrison Middleton University where he is specializing in the ethical and legal theory of St. Thomas Aquinas.
 He has been married to his wife, Melissa since 2004 and they have 2 children together.

 Ana Brennan, J.D., is the Vice President of the Society of St. Sebastian.
 She also serves as the Senior Editor for the Society’s publication, Bioethics in Law & Culture.
 Ms. Brennan began her pro-life activism in college, continued through law school, and ultimately worked at the national level in Washington, D.C.
 As a State Legislative Associate for the National Right to Life Committee, working closely with grassroots lobbyists, state attorney generals, and governors she helped state affiliates pass pro-life legislation.
 Additionally, Ms. Brennan participated in educational activities including being a regular speaker for the Washington Semester Program at American University, debates, TV interviews, and educational workshops for other pro-life activists.
-She also has researched and written about end of life issues, including researching and drafting life-affirming advanced directives for health care, as well as writing her law school graduation writing requirement about medical futility as applied to elder care.
-Her work also includes editing online columns on a variety of issues, practicing immigration law, and teaching English to foreign nationals.
+She also has researched and written about end-of-life issues, including researching and drafting life-affirming advanced directives for health care, as well as writing her law school graduation writing requirement about medical futility as applied to elder care.
+Her work also includes editing online columns on a variety of issues.
 Ms. Brennan received her Bachelors in History from Northern Arizona University and her Juris Doctor from Widener University School of Law.

 Michael New, Ph.D. is an Assistant Professor of Political Science and Social Research at the Catholic University of America in Washington D.C.
 Previously he was a Visiting Associate Professor of Economics at Ave Maria University in Florida, as well as an Associate Scholar at the Charlotte Lozier Institute.
 Additionally, he is a Fellow with the Witherspoon Institute, Princeton, New Jersey.
 Dr. New has both a Ph.D. in Political Science and a Master’s Degree in Statistics from Stanford University.
 He has served as a post-doctoral fellow at the Harvard-MIT data center and a lecturer at the University of Massachusetts, Boston.
 His articles have appeared in various peer-reviewed journals, three of which have examined the impact of state-level abortion legislation.